-The ISO shall invoice the Developer monthly for any costs incurred by the ISO in the prior month in evaluating the Developer's proposed transmission solution under this Section 31.2.6.
-Such invoice shall include a description of the costs incurred and invoiced by the ISO.
-The Developer shall pay the invoiced amount within thirty (30) calendar days of the Developer's receipt of the monthly invoice.
-The ISO shall continue to hold the full amount of the study deposit until settlement of the final monthly invoice.
-After the conclusion of the ISO's evaluation of the Developer's proposed transmission solution or if the Developer withdraws its proposed transmission solution, the ISO shall issue a final invoice and refund to the Developer any portion of the Developer's study deposit that exceeds outstanding amounts that the ISO has incurred in evaluating that Developer's proposed transmission solution.
-The ISO shall refund the remaining portion within sixty (60) days of the ISO's receipt of all final invoices from its consultants and involved Transmission Owners.
+The ISO shall invoice the Developer monthly for studyany costs incurred by the ISO-in the prior month in evaluating the Developer's proposed transmission solution as described above under this Section 31.2.6.
+Such invoice shall include a description and an accounting of the study costs incurred and invoiced by the ISO and estimated subcontractor costs.
+The Developer shall pay the invoiced amount within thirty (30) calendar days of the ISO's issuance Developer's receipt of the monthly invoice.
+The ISO shall continue to hold the full amount of the study deposit until settlement of the final monthly invoice; provided, however, if a Developer: (i) does not pay its monthly invoice within the timeframe described above, or (ii) does not pay a disputed amount into an independent escrow account as described below, the ISO may draw upon the study deposit to recover the owed amount.
+If the ISO must draw on the study deposit, the ISO shall provide notice to the Developer, and the Developer shall within thirty (30) calendar days of such notice make payments to the ISO to restore the full study deposit amount.
+If the Developer fails to make such payments, the ISO may halt its evaluation of the Developer's proposed transmission solution and may disqualify the Developer's proposed transmission solution from further consideration.
+After the conclusion of the ISO's evaluation of the Developer's proposed transmission solution or if the Developer: (i) withdraws its proposed transmission solution or (ii) fails to pay an invoiced amount and the ISO halts its evaluation of the proposed transmission solution, the ISO shall issue a final invoice and refund to the Developer any portion of the Developer's study deposit submitted to the ISO under this Section 31.2.6.2 that exceeds outstanding amounts that the ISO has incurred in evaluating that Developer's proposed transmission solution, including interest on the refunded amount calculated in accordance with Section 35.19a(a)(2) of FERC's regulations.
+The ISO shall refund the remaining portion within sixty (60) days of the ISO's receipt of all final invoices from its subcontractors consultants and involved Transmission Owners.